joegharbi/web-server-benchmarks/README.md

 - **HTTP Response**: Tests for proper HTTP 200 responses
 - **WebSocket Handshake**: Validates WebSocket upgrade responses
 - **Stability Testing**: Ensures containers remain running
+- **ulimit Enforcement**: Checks that `ulimit -n` is set to 100000 inside each container (required for high concurrency)
 - **Automatic Cleanup**: Stops and removes test containers
+- **ulimit Reporting**: The health check prints the actual `ulimit -n` value inside each container.
+A container is only reported as healthy if this value is correct.

 ### Running Health Checks
 ```bash